 - The Wave Streetcar brings a modern transit service to Downtown Fort Lauderdale and is the first project of a planned regional transportation system within Broward County.

-- This streetcar transportation system will be a vital component of the overall transportation network and provide options that support mobility in the region.
+- This streetcar transportation system will be a vital component of the overall transportation network and provides options that support mobility in the region.

 - The Wave Streetcar has strong support from all the project partners, Federal, State, County, and City.
 The Broward MPO, DDA, and SFRTA also continue to be active and supportive partners in both project approach and funding.